OHS Committees, WHS Representatives and Designates

 Highlighted words reveal definitions when selected.

-Employers have a legal responsibility to make sure that OHS Committees, WHS Representative, or WHS Designates is established in their workplace and provide them with the resources necessary to perform their duties.
+Employers have a legal responsibility to make sure that an OHS Committee, WHS Representative, or Designate is established in their workplace and provide them with the resources necessary to perform their duties.

 Employer Responsibilities